logoRezime

 List jobs in reverse-chronological order.
 Include company name, job title, dates, and location, followed by 3–5 bullet points for each.

-Step 6: Add a Skills Section
+Step 6: Add an ATS-Friendly Skills Section

 Step 7: List Your Education